roboflow/inference/inference/enterprise/deployments/README.md

 * `classes_to_consider`: Optional list of classes to consider in consensus procedure.
 Can be list of `str` or selector to `InferenceParameter`.
 Default: `None` - in this case classes filtering of predictions will not be enabled.
-* `required_objects` - value influencing `consensus` output.
-If given, it holds the number of objects that must be present in merged results, to assume that consensus is reached.
+* `required_objects` - If given, it holds the number of objects that must be present in merged results, to assume that object presence is reached.
 Can be selector to `InferenceParameter`, integer value or dictionary with mapping of class name into minimal number of merged detections of given class to assume consensus.
 * `presence_confidence_aggregation` - mode dictating aggregation of confidence scores
 and classes both in case of object presence deduction procedure.
 One of `average`, `max`, `min`.
 Default: `max`.
-* `box_confidence_aggregation` - mode dictating aggregation of confidence scores
+* `detections_merge_confidence_aggregation` - mode dictating aggregation of confidence scores
 and classes both in case of boxes consensus procedure.
 One of `average`, `max`, `min`.
 Default: `average`.
 While using for merging overlapping boxes, against classes - `average` equals to majority vote, `max` - for the class of detection with max confidence, `min` - for the class of detection with min confidence.
-* `box_coordinates_aggregation` - mode dictating aggregation of bounding boxes.
+* `detections_merge_coordinates_aggregation` - mode dictating aggregation of bounding boxes.
 One of `average`, `max`, `min`.
 Default: `average`. `average` means taking mean from all boxes coordinates, `min` - taking smallest box, `max` - taking largest box.

 ##### Step outputs:
-* `consensus` - for each input image, boolean flag with consensus status, built based on merged detections and `required_objects`
 * `predictions` - details of predictions
 * `image` - size of input image, that `predictions` coordinates refers to
 * `parent_id` - identifier of parent image / associated detection that helps to identify predictions with RoI in case